kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

   <img alt="Prometheus Rule Health" src="/docs/images/elasticsearch/monitoring/es-alerting-prom-rules.png" style="padding:10px">
 </p>

-The `elasticsearch.database.alert-elasticsearch.es-alert-demo.rules` group is visible with all rules showing **OK**, confirming that Prometheus has loaded and is evaluating the Elasticsearch alert definitions every 30 seconds.
+The `elasticsearch.database.alert-elasticsearch.es-alert.rules` group is visible with all rules showing **OK**, confirming that Prometheus has loaded and is evaluating the Elasticsearch alert definitions every 30 seconds.

 ---